TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createvoicewithuserlimit.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createvoicewithuserlimit.js)

 There are a few key points that need to be talked about.
 The first of them is that we are not requiring the limit to be set (line 30).
-This allows the user to set a limit if they want but also allows the channel to be unlimited if they don't.
+This allows the user to set a limit if they want but also allows the Channel to be unlimited if they don't.

 > _const voiceChannelUserLimit = interaction.options.getInteger('voiceuserlimit') ?? undefined;_

-To avoid this causing an error when creating the voice channel, we check (in line 49) if a value was passed and, if .getInteger() returns us null, then then the [Javascript Nullish Coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator "??" will set the value to undefined.
+To avoid this causing an error when creating the Voice Channel, we check (in line 49) if a value was passed and, if .getInteger() returns us null, then then the [Javascript Nullish Coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator "??" will set the value to undefined.

 > _userLimit: voiceChannelUserLimit_

-Passing _undefined_ to the [userLimit](https://discord.js.org/#/docs/discord.js/main/typedef/GuildChannelCreateOptions) key when creating a voice channel will make it unlimited, while any integer would be used as the actual limit.
+Passing _undefined_ to the [userLimit](https://discord.js.org/#/docs/discord.js/main/typedef/GuildChannelCreateOptions) key when creating a Voice Channel will make it unlimited, while any integer would be used as the actual limit.

 ## Creating Categories

-As mentioned in the previous lessons, Categories are the parents of some channels.
-Not all channels belong to a Category (the ones that don't, are referred as "stray channels").
+As mentioned in the previous lessons, Categories are the parents of some Channels.
+Not all Channels belong to a Category (the ones that don't, are referred as "stray Channels").

-Categories exist for primarily two reasons: Organizing channels within a certain topic and quickly syncing the permissions of all channels within it.
+Categories exist for primarily two reasons: Organizing Channels within a certain topic and quickly syncing the permissions of all Channels within it.
 They also are very simple to create, even simpler than Voice Channels or Text Channels, since the number of configuration options for them is limited.

 Let's modify the Text Channel file a bit and then talk about the differences between them and Categories: